codechapin/mlir-examples/README.md

 MLIR (Multi-Level Intermediate Representation) is an LLVM project made to address some of the shortcomings of LLVM IR.
-Many languages using LLVM as a backend (e.g. Swift, Rust) have have resorted to defining their own IRs because dropping all the way down to LLVM IR loses almost all of a language’s semantics.
+Many languages using LLVM as a backend (e.g. Swift, Rust) have resorted to defining their own IRs because dropping all the way down to LLVM IR loses almost all of a language’s semantics.

 Note that the recommendation is to use the C++ API, or bindings for a language (C, Python, etc.).